bradhawkins85/gotray/docs/service-setup.md

    ```bash
    /opt/gotray/gotray tray
    ```
    The agent reads `GOTRAY_SERVICE_TOKEN` from `/etc/gotray/.env` by default; ensure the file is world-readable only if needed or copy minimal variables into a user-specific wrapper script.
+The tray does not require `GOTRAY_SECRET` when this token is supplied.

 ## 3. Windows (Service Control Manager + per-user agent)